 Differing methods of classifying the Alpine zones have been adopted over time, however the results presented here would support works that utilise tectonic reconstructions and constrain zones based on the plate the crust originated from (e.g. Schmid et al., 2004).
-Crust derived from different terranes could potentially be assumed to have differing properties such as density, and from the model produced in this work that is found to be the case.
-From the results, correlation can be observed between zones of different density in the model and Alpine zones as defined by tectonic reconstructions and paleogeography, such as the dense Briançonnais Terrane and Southern Alps and the less dense Tauern Window.
+Crust derived from different terrains could potentially be assumed to have differing properties such as density, and from the model produced in this work that is found to be the case.
+From the results, correlation can be observed between zones of different density in the model and Alpine zones as defined by tectonic reconstructions and paleogeography, such as the dense Brianconais Terrain and Southern Alps and the less dense Tauern Window.
+As no density domain geometries were pre-defined during the modelling stage, the correlation of these domains within the generated model to known features adds validity to the generated model.